jgraley/cotest/coroutines/docs/getting-started.md

 ```
 Cotest helps us to paint a picture of an expectation that is "framed" by `PenDown()` and `PenUp()` and also contains a loop with a slightly non-trival body (two mock calls).

+Suppose we decide that continuing to turn by 90 degrees and draw another line is acceptable as long as it only over-paints lines that are already drawn.
+In Cotest, we will want to change the behaviour of the test case, based upon the _events_ (mock calls or launch completions) we receive.

 #### Flexible test example

-Suppose we decide that continuing to turn by 90 degrees and draw another line is acceptable as long as it only over-paints what was already there.
-In Cotest, we will want to change the behaviour of the test case, based upon the _events_ (mock calls or launch completions) we receive.

 ```
 COTEST(PainterTest, SquareFlexibleCase)
 {